ankane/blind_index/README.md

 ## LIKE, ILIKE, and Full-Text Searching

-It’s not possible to use `LIKE`, `ILIKE`, or full-text searching on the database-level without leaking too much information.
-Instead, search in memory.
+To use `LIKE`, `ILIKE`, or full-text searching, data must be loaded, decrypted, and searched in memory.

 For `LIKE`, use: